Single-fact operators

 xor(expression1, expression2)

-Evaluates to true if exactly one of the two expressions is true.
+The xor(expression1, expression2) operator (exclusive or) evaluates to true if exactly one of the two expressions is true, but not both.

 nand(expression1, expression2)